tomazcx/odonto-dashboard-go/README.md

 ```

 This will set up the Odonto Dashboard in production mode, ready for efficient and secure use in a dental clinic setting.
+Don't forget to assign the correct values for `.env` variables, specifying the production database credentials, host and name.